Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 Other districts in Tokyo

 Tokyo is huge, there are even more areas you can explore but those were the main ones.
 There’s also Ryogoku, the area of the sumos.
 Perfect if you want to watch sumo wrestling in Tokyo.
-There’s Roppongi, perfect place to go party, karaoke… A lot of foreigners (especially Americans) live there.
+There’s Roppongi, perfect place to go party, karaoke… Many foreigners teaching English in Tokyo (especially Americans) live there.
 There’s Ginza, the chic area of Tokyo, Ikebukuro, an area where a lot of young girls hang out.
 There are several stores selling mangas, cosplay, you’ll find neko kissa (cat cafés)… Don’t miss Tsujiki, the biggest fish market in the world!
 Tsujiki is also one of the most famous specialty food streets in Tokyo!
 There’s the Hamarikyu gardens (300 yens or 2.50€ to get in), Odaiba the artificial island with several malls, restaurants… I told you, there are things to do in Tokyo!

 Activities in Tokyo